 Skycat Finding Chart tool

 Alternatively, valid finding charts can be produced with any software tool able to produce output files in JPEG format.
 However, for users who do not use the new unified Guidecam tool, ESO recommends the use of the SkyCat-based finding chart tool.
 This tool provides a user-friendly interface to easily produce finding charts with the general characteristics described above.

 No Finding Charts are required OBs observing moving targets, ToO or RRM OBs, Calibrator OBs, or pre-imaging OBs (although Finding Charts may be attached to such OBs, if deemed helpful).
 Finding Charts are mandatory for all other OBs.

-All FIMS based observing modes (OCC, MOS, MXU and PMOS) require finding charts mandatorily generated with the FIMS tool.The finding chart plugin distributed with the FIMS software provides a convenient way to also comply with the above general rules.
+All FIMS based observing modes (OCC, MOS, and MXU) require finding charts mandatorily generated with the FIMS tool.The finding chart plugin distributed with the FIMS software provides a convenient way to also comply with the above general rules.

 Please include the following requirements:

 - Use the label option of the FIMS tool to get the FORS specific labeling of the finding chart automatically correct (i.e. this gives the coordinates of the field center, the rotator angle, indicates the field of view, the reference and target objects, the slit geometry, wavelength coverage etc.)

 - For FIMS based OBs the finding chart must contain an overlay of the full FIMS field clearly showing the reference stars and the slit geometry.